Guides

 - Record reactions in a simple note.

-- Revisit the list after a chapter, festival, or relationship event.
+- Revisit the list after a chapter, festival, patch, or relationship stage.

 Next Guides